nelsonksuat/Un4CHANate/README.md

 ABSTRACT

 Data dumps of 4chan are available at the InternetArchive (https://archive.org/details/4plebs-org-data-dump-2024-01).
 The first notebook 'DATA_LOADER_4CHAN_v2' chunks the large dump files and removes unnecessary columns and rows.
-The columns of interest for 'DATA_LOADER_4CHAN' are index columns 4 and 22, which contain the timestamp and the comment string (this can be adjusted manually).
+The columns of interest for 'DATA_LOADER_4CHAN_v2' are index columns 4 and 22, which contain the timestamp and the comment string (this can be adjusted manually).
 The notebook can extract a CSV file according to the desired timeframe.
-The second notebook '4CHAN_ANALYZER' consists of various methods to get insights into the 4CHAN data, utilizing Sentiment analysis and Topic modeling both utilized over time.
+The second two notebooks 'DATA_ANALYSIS_4CHAN_I_' and 'DATA_ANALYSIS_4CHAN_II' consist of various methods to get insights into the 4CHAN data, utilizing Sentiment analysis and Topic modeling both utilized over time.

 The notebooks have been tested on Python 3.11.

-Utilized libraries
-- Pandas
-- OS
-- Numpy
-- NLTK
-- SKlearn
-- Transformers (Pipeline)
-- TF-IDF
-- BERTopic

 The **DATA_LOADER_4CHAN_v2.ipynb** is designed to process and extract data from 4plebs archives of a specified 4chan board.
 The notebook is structured into three main code cells: